apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 * `unified` : If set to true, then routing then there is no difference between sending to a queue or topic of the same name.
 See the [Unified Destinations](#Unified_Destinations) documentation for more details.
+Defaults to false.

 * `queue_buffer` : The amount of memory buffer space allocated for each queue.

-* `producer_buffer` : The amount of memory buffer space allocated to each producer for receiving messages.
+   Defaults to 32k.

 * `consumer_buffer` : The amount of memory buffer space allocated to each subscription for receiving messages.
+Defaults to 256k.

 * `persistent` : If set to false, then the queue will not persistently store it's message.
+Defaults to true.

 * `swap` : If set to false, then the queue will not swap messages out of memory.
+Defaults to true.

-* `flush_range_size` : The number max number of flushed queue entries to load from the store at a time.
+* `swap_range_size` : The number max number of flushed queue entries to load from the store at a time.
 Note that Flushed entires are just reference pointers to the actual messages.
 When not loaded, the batch is referenced as sequence range to conserve memory.
+Defaults to 10000.

 * `quota` : The maximum amount of disk space the queue is allowed to grow to.
-If not set then there is no limit.
+If set to -1 then there is no limit.
 You can use settings values like: `500mb` or `1g` just plain byte count like `1024000`.
 Once the quota is Exceeded, the producers will block until the usage decreases.
+Defaults to no limit.

 ##### Topics